Find Affordable College Courses

 Top 10 Best Accounting Schools

-Our 2023 rankings named West Virginia University Institute of Technology the best school in West Virginia for accounting students.
-Located in the small city of Beckley, West Virginia University Tech is a public school with a small student population.
+Our analysis found West Virginia University Institute of Technology to be the best school for accounting students who want to pursue a degree in West Virginia.
+Located in the small city of Beckley, West Virginia University Tech is a public college with a small student population.

 Accounting majors at West Virginia University Tech take out an average of $24,220 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $299.

-Full Accounting at West Virginia University Institute of Technology Report
+Read full report on Accounting at West Virginia University Institute of Technology

 Out of the 14 schools in West Virginia that were part of this year’s ranking, American Public University System landed the # 2 spot on the list.
-Located in the fringe town of Charles Town, American Military University is a private for-profit school with a fairly large student population.
+Located in the fringe town of Charles Town, American Military University is a private for-profit college with a very large student population.

 On average, accounting graduates from American Military University take out $29,526 in student loans while working on their degree.